hsp-iit/GRASPA-test/README.md

 ## How to run the code

-The detailed information on how to run each module is available iat the following links
+The detailed information on how to run each module is available at the following links
 - [`aruco-pose-estimation`](https://github.com/robotology-playground/RAL-benchmark-test/tree/master/src/aruco-pose-estimation)
 - [`camera-calibration-test`](https://github.com/robotology-playground/RAL-benchmark-test/tree/master/src/camera-calibration-test)
 - [`reaching-test`](https://github.com/robotology-playground/RAL-benchmark-test/tree/master/src/reaching-test)